drum-n-bass/fusion/README.md

 JSON Data
 ----

-coins.json is a fetch from coinmarketcap's top 500 coins, what i update when making new icons.
+coins.json is a fetch from coinmarketcap's top 500 coins, where i add some metadata to have the information about physical file name, spritename, and if i already did an icon at all for this currency.

 ```json
 {